pblischak/polyfreqs/README.md

 [![Build Status](https://travis-ci.org/pblischak/polyfreqs.svg?branch=master)](https://travis-ci.org/pblischak/polyfreqs)
 [![](http://www.r-pkg.org/badges/version/polyfreqs)](https://cran.r-project.org/web/packages/polyfreqs/index.html)
 [![CRAN downloads](http://cranlogs.r-pkg.org/badges/polyfreqs)](https://cran.r-project.org/web/packages/polyfreqs/vignettes/polyfreqs_Intro.html)

 # **polyfreqs**

 ## An R package for Bayesian population genomics in autopolyploids

 **polyfreqs** is an R package for the estimation of biallelic SNP frequencies, genotypes and heterozygosity in autopolyploid taxa using high throughput sequencing data.
-It should work for diploids as well but I have not tested this.
+It should work for diploids as well, but does not accomodate data sets of mixed ploidy.

+### **polyfreqs** does accept missing data: code them as `0` in the total read count matrix.

 > **NEW**: **polyfreqs** now has a Google Groups page.
 Please feel free to join the group and post any questions that you may have about the software. [[Google Groups link](https://groups.google.com/forum/#!forum/polyfreqs-users)]